Zingiber officiale Roscoe. Family: Zingiberaceae

 In normal doses, ginger may cause heartburn and bloating.

-Women who are pregnant or breastfeeding should consult a physician before taking any herbal medications.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any herbal medicines.

-There are no known significant food or drug interactions associated with ginger.
+There are no known food or drug interactions linked with ginger.